-Do these things, and you can self-confidently take action toward anything you want to do.
+Do these things to be more confident and take action toward anything you want to do.

-If you are struggling with issues of a tricky mind or low self-confidence, I invite you to check out Simple Self-Confidence: A Course for Personal Empowerment, a 4-week interactive course held March 3-30.
-You can learn more and get on the waiting list by clicking the banner below.
+If you are struggling with issues of a tricky mind or low self-confidence, I invite you to check out Simple Self-Confidence: A Course for Personal Empowerment.